claudiodangelis/claudiodangelis.github.io/about.md

 - [@claudiodangelis on Telegram](https://t.me/claudiodangelis)

 ## Timeline
+**2020**
+- Published [qrcp](https://github.com/claudiodangelis/qrcp), a refactoring of qr-filetransfer, a tool to transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal
+- Published [Banco](https://github.com/claudiodangelis/banco), a project management tool for the command line

 **2019**
 - Started doing DevOps for my day job
 - Visited Sweden, Northern Ireland